KDE/kapidox/README.md

 ## Dependencies

 ### Required
-Python 2 or 3 is required to run the scripts.
-Whichever version of python you use needs to have the jinja2 and yaml (or pyyaml) modules.
+Python 3 is required to run the scripts.
+Additionally you need to have the jinja2 and yaml (or pyyaml) modules.

 The following command should install them for the current user: